Variance reduced Shapley value estimation for trustworthy data valuation: Related Work and Contribution

-Shapley value was introduced in the classical game theory~\citep{1953A}.
-Recent studies have adopted the Shapley value to quantify the contribution of feature and data respectively in supervised learning~\citep{ghorbani2019data,jia2019towards,jia2019efficient,kwon2022beta,tang2021data,vstrumbelj2014explaining,castro2009polynomial,strumbelj2010efficient,cohen2007feature}.
-To overcome the high calculation cost of Shapley value, several approximate algorithms for data Shapley have been proposed, such as the permutation sampling algorithm~\citep{ghorbani2019data, jia2019efficient}, gradient Shapley algorithm~\citep{ghorbani2019data}, and group testing-based algorithm~\citep{jia2019efficient}.
-Among them, the permutation sampling algorithm is not only widely used to data valuation~\citep{ghorbani2019data,jia2019towards,jia2019efficient,kwon2022beta,tang2021data}, but also adopted for feature evaluation~\citep{strumbelj2010efficient,cohen2007feature} and cooperating game evaluation~\citep{vstrumbelj2014explaining,castro2009polynomial}.
-Therefore, the permutation sampling algorithm has been confirmed as the “golden standard” or “most useful baseline” for approximately computing Shapley value.
-However, the algorithm cannot avoid the deficiency of significant variance due to the random sampling, which hinders the wide application in data valuation (see Figure \ref{fig ps variance} for discussions).
-This paper aims to make up for the defects of the permutation sampling algorithm by using the so-called stratified sampling.
+Another research line assumes the system is the supervised learning model.
+This case studies the significance of features or data in supervised learning settings by analyzing their impact on the performance of the learning model \citep{ghorbani2019data,jia2019towards,jia2019efficient,tang2021data,vstrumbelj2014explaining,strumbelj2010efficient,cohen2007feature}.
+To mitigate the substantial computational expense of Shapley value, several approximate algorithms have been developed in these studies.
+These approximation approaches include the permutation sampling algorithm~\citep{ghorbani2019data, jia2019towards}, gradient Shapley algorithm~\citep{ghorbani2019data}, group testing-based algorithm~\citep{jia2019towards}.
+Although several approximation algorithms exist, the permutation sampling algorithm is the most frequently used and has been applied to data valuation~\citep{ghorbani2019data,jia2019towards,jia2019efficient,kwon2022beta,tang2021data}, feature attribution~\citep{strumbelj2010efficient,cohen2007feature}, cooperating game evaluation~\citep{vstrumbelj2014explaining,castro2009polynomial}.
+Therefore, the permutation sampling algorithm has been confirmed as “the most useful baseline” for approximately computing Shapley value.
+Nonetheless, this algorithm suffers from significant variance resulting from random sampling, which limits its wide application (see Figure \ref{FashionMNIST} for discussions).
+Our study concentrates on data valuation in supervised machine learning and seeks to address the limitations of the permutation sampling algorithm by utilizing a different method, namely stratified sampling.